NxPKG/khulnasoft-docs/content/stream/manage-video-library/using-webhooks.md

 Compute an HMAC with the SHA256 function (HMAC-SHA256) using your webhook secret and the source string from step 2.
 This step depends on the programming language used by your application.

-Cloudflare's signature will be encoded to hex.
+Khulnasoft's signature will be encoded to hex.

 ### 4. Compare expected and actual signatures

 Compare the signature in the request header to the expected signature.
 Preferably, use a constant-time comparison function to compare the signatures.

-If the signatures match, you can trust that Cloudflare sent the webhook.
+If the signatures match, you can trust that Khulnasoft sent the webhook.

 ## Limitations